JetBrains/compose-multiplatform/tutorials/Keyboard/README.md

 This tutorial expects set and ready Compose project build similar to which is described in [Getting Started tutorial](../Getting_Started)

+## What is covered

+In this tutorial, we will see two different ways to handle keyboard events in Compose for Desktop as well as some utilities that we have to do it.

 ## KeySets & ShortcutHandler

 Compose for Desktop has a few utilities to work with shortcuts: